Sportsmanship and etiquette

 17a) Colliding with Partner/Court Fixture: If a player bumps into his own partner or is interfered by a court fixture, it is not grounds for a let.

 17b) Deliberate Action: In the situations covered by Rule 15e and 15f, if the opponent deliberately hinders the player attempting to strike the ball, the player is entitled to the point by reason of hindrance, whether such hindrance is verbal or physical.
 However, if it is agreed that such hindrance was unintentional or something outside the player’s own control (not including a permanent fixture), a let should be called.
+Normal communication between partners in the flow of play should not be considered deliberate.
+A deliberate hindrance must be called immediately as it occurs.

 Play shall be continuous from the first service of the